Financial assistance can make

 for financial aid.
 Transient students are ineligible for financial aid at WTC.
 Students in

-continuing education programs or career development are not eligible for assistance.
+workforce development/continuing education programs or career development are not

 How to Apply for Financial Aid